Every human being carries two possibilities within them.

 Human beings possess both a lower nature and a higher nature.

-The lower nature is connected to our instincts and impulses.
-It seeks comfort, power, and immediate satisfaction.
+The lower nature is connected to our material instincts and impulses.
+It seeks comfort, power, and immediate satisfaction, mostly motivated by fear.

 The higher nature reflects our spiritual reality.
-It is expressed through qualities such as love, justice, humility, patience, and generosity.
+It is expressed through qualities of justice, humility, patience, and generosity, all deeply motivated by love.

 The purpose of life is not to eliminate struggle, but to learn how to strengthen the higher nature so it guides our actions.